mighty-gerbils/gerbil-poo/doc/triezip.md

     (deftype Height (Log2 Key))

-Making height one less than the `integer-length` leads to minor space and time saving compared to directly using that height: for instance, we can store all heights for a `Key==UInt256` with numbers from 0 to 255 or type `UInt8`, instead of numbers from 1 to 256 as would happen with using `integer-length`.
+Making height one less than the `integer-length` leads to minor space and time saving compared to directly using that integer-length: for instance, we can store all heights for a `Key==UInt256` with numbers from 0 to 255 or type `UInt8`, instead of numbers from 1 to 256 as would happen with using `integer-length`, which could require an extra byte.

 ### Trie type definition